 This opens up a much wider conversation, including that about the commercialisation of the plant, what is meant by private, and the quantity a person can possess.

 Companies and organisations that run random drug tests on their employees must now ask themselves why they tested for cannabis.
+Was it because the law said so, or because they believe the herb affects a person’s ability to do their work?

 The Zondo judgment seems to break ranks with the very belief that cannabis is a drug.
 Is it physically addictive?
 Does it rank alongside other psychologically addictive activities such as sex, shopping and driving at high speeds?